-Table 3.5 displays the results of the analysis.
-The first row shows the increased economic base in the state, equal to \$852.2 million, from students' higher earnings and their multiplier effects, increases in non-labor income, and spending impacts.
-Social savings appear next, beginning with a breakdown of savings related to health.
-These include savings due to a reduced demand for medical treatment and social services, improved worker productivity and reduced absenteeism, and a reduced number of vehicle crashes and fires induced by alcohol or smoking-related incidents.
-Although the prevalence of these health conditions generally declines as individuals attain higher levels of education, prevalence rates are sometimes higher for individuals with certain levels of education.
-For example, adults with college degrees may be more likely to spend more on alcohol and become dependent on alcohol.
-Thus, in some cases the social savings associated with a health factor can be negative.
-Nevertheless, the overall health savings for society are positive, amounting to \$12.2 million.
-Crime savings amount to \$3.5 million, including savings associated with a reduced number of crime victims, added worker productivity, and reduced expenditures for police and law enforcement, courts and administration of justice, and corrective services.
-Finally, the present value of the savings related to income assistance amount to \$2.7 million, stemming from a reduced number of persons in need of welfare or unemployment
+social savings associated with a health factor can be negative.
+Nevertheless, the overall health savings for society are positive, amounting to \$25.8 million.
+Crime savings amount to \$4.5 million, including savings associated with a reduced number of crime victims, added worker productivity, and reduced expenditures for police and law enforcement, courts and administration of justice, and corrective services.
+Finally, the present value of the savings related to income assistance amount to \$4.2 million, stemming from a reduced number of persons in need of welfare or unemployment benefits.
+All told, social savings amounted to \$34.5 million in benefits to communities and citizens in Oregon.